opensourcepos/opensourcepos/README.md

 * username: admin
 * password: pointofsale

+Beside this we also have a [Dev server](https://dev.opensourcepos.org) that runs the build that was triggered with the last repository's commit.

 In case of any issues, check our status page at [https://status.opensourcepos.org](https://status.opensourcepos.org) to confirm whether there is a sever outage.

 Installation
 ------------